We Design Extraordinary Things

 On rare occasions, some potential clients may request that we provide initial design concepts as part of their project proposal.
 However, we are unable to accommodate this request prior to contractual engagement for a very good reason...

-The process of creating the first comps or prototypes for a design project typically takes 5-10 business days from the ideation to realization.
-If we were to provide these concepts without being awarded the project, our Design Team would essentially be working for and giving our ideas away for free for 1-2 weeks in hopes of securing the job.
+The process of creating the first comps or prototypes for a design project typically takes 5–10 business days from ideation to realization.
+If we were to provide these concepts without being awarded the project, our Design Team would essentially be working and giving our ideas away for free for 1–2 weeks in hopes of securing the job.
 We believe this is neither fair nor sustainable.

 Instead, we encourage potential clients to explore our robust portfolio spanning over 25+ years of design work.
 This will give you an in-depth understanding of our capabilities and expertise.
 Additionally, we are more than happy to provide a detailed cost estimate for your project free of charge.
-Contact Us.

 Does The Skins Factory Code?